AxisCommunications/docker-acap/README.md

 #### Using host user secondary groups in container

-The Docker Compose ACAP is run by a non-root user on the device.
+The Docker ACAP is run by a non-root user on the device.
 This user is set up to be a member in a number of secondary groups as listed in the [manifest.json](https://github.com/AxisCommunications/docker-compose-acap/blob/rootless-preview/app/manifest.json#L6-L11) file.
-When running a container a user called `root`, (uid 0), belonging to group `root`, (gid 0) will be the default user inside the container.
+When running a container, a user called `root`, (uid 0), belonging to group `root`, (gid 0), will be the default user inside the container.
 It will be mapped to the non-root user on the device, and the group will be mapped to the non-root users primary group.
 In order to get access inside the container to resources on the device that are group owned by any of the non-root users secondary groups, these need to be added for the container user.
-This can be done by using `group_add` in a docker-compose.yaml (`--group-add` if using Docker cli).
+This can be done by using `group_add` in a docker-compose.yaml or `--group-add` if using the Docker cli.
 Unfortunately, adding the name of a secondary group is not supported.
 Instead the *mapped* id of the group need to be used.
 At the moment of writing this the mappings are: